Roundup Cancer Lawsuit Attorneys in Georgia

 In May 2019, CBS News reported that a jury in Oakland awarded $2 billion in punitive damages and $55 million for pain and suffering to a couple diagnosed with cancer after using Roundup.
-The 76-year-old man and 74-year-old woman used Roundup for approximately 30 years for residential landscaping that they believed played a “substantial factor” in their development of non-Hodgkin’s lymphoma, which the man was diagnosed with in 2011 and his wife received the same diagnosis four years later, although both were now in remission.
+The 76-year-old man and 74-year-old woman used Roundup for approximately 30 years for residential landscaping that they believed played a “substantial factor” in their development of non-Hodgkin’s lymphoma, with which the man was diagnosed in 2011.
+His wife received the same diagnosis four years later, although both are now in remission.

 Johnson later accepted a $78 million settlement after the judge reduced his award.
 Many believed the $2 billion punitive damages award was also likely to be reduced because the Supreme Court of the United States had previously limited the ratio of punitive to compensatory damages to 9:1.

 Under that formula, $55 million in compensatory damages would be the equivalent of $495 million in punitive damages.
 Bayer claimed that the next Roundup lawsuit originally scheduled to be heard in St. Louis, Missouri, was postponed to January 27, 2020.